jason71319jason/TDD_Chatroom/README.md

 ## Load Github Project to IntelliJ

 1. Open IntelliJ
-2. Click "Get from Version Control"
+2. Click `Get from Version Control`
 3. Login your Github account
 4. Refresh until you see TDD_Chatroom
 5. Clone it